 What is Probate?

 One of the roles of the executor is to obtain a grant of probate.
 Probate is the process of having a Court of law establish that a Will is valid and determining the value of an estate.
 The court determines the probate fees, which are approximately equal to 1.4% of the value of the estate.
 Given the recent surge in values of real estate in B.C., probate fees of an estate can be significant.
 It usually takes several months for an executor to obtain a grant of probate during which time the assets cannot pass to the beneficiaries.
 Further, a grant of probate is a public document which means that anybody can find out the details of your assets after you pass.
-At Ashdin Law, we can work with you on different strategies related to probate that tie into your estate plan and to protect your privacy.
+It is important to note that when somebody dies intestate, probate is mandatory.
+Therefore, you will need a valid Will if you wish to consider any probate planning strategies.
+You can read more about probate planning strategies in the following blog as well as how Ashdin Law can tie in these strategies to your estate plan and protect your privacy.

 Connect with Ashdin Law if you need to draft or update your Will